How To Protect Your School Against The Rise In Cyber Attacks

 For an extra level of protection, security software can also be installed, and the network settings can be configured to make it more secure.
 EDLA certified interactive displays provide additional protection against common cyber security threats with the ability to limit access to the Google Play store inbuilt.
 [8]

-It’s also a good idea to get ahead of the introduction of the PSTI Act by choosing a board with both EDLA and PSTI certified.
+By choosing a board with both EDLA and PSTI certification, you'll be ensuring that your school is as protected as possible from these types of threats.
 You can learn more about BenQ’s cloud services and find out how to talk to an expert here.

 References